Lemoncode/webpack-by-sample/version 4/03 environments/04 Production Configuration/README.md

 ```

-- Running `npm run build:prod`, we can see in console `We are in: production` and we can see how all bundle sizes decrease:
+- If we run `npm run build:prod`, the following output will be dumped into the console log `We are in: production` and we can check that all bundle sizes decrease:

 `npm run build`
 ```